Developer Guide

 Collect

-The API provider continuously polls or streams data from sportsbook feeds.
+The API provider continuously polls or streams real time data from sportsbook feeds.
 Each sportsbook has its own format, rate limits, and authentication — the provider handles all of it.
-SharpAPI processes 47M+ odds daily from 20+ sportsbooks.
+SharpAPI processes 47M+ odds daily from 30+ sportsbooks.

 02